dorshinar/remix-action-router/README.md

   const formData = await request.formData();
   const actionName = formData.get("_action");

-  switch(actionName) {
+  switch (actionName) {
     case "create": {
       // create logic
-    },
+    }
     case "delete": {
       // delete logic
-    },
+    }
     case "update": {
       // update logic
-    },
     }
   }
+}
 ```

-You can move each action logic to a specific file under the `routes/actions__` folder and have `remix-action-router` take care of the action matching logic.
+With `remix-action-router` you can move the logic of each action to a specific file under the `routes/actions__` folder and have `remix-action-router` take care of the action matching logic.

+The folder structure must match your routes structure, in such a way that each route file becomes its own folder, and each action becomes a file under said folder.

 Effectively, your routes folder will look like this: